Duration: Permanent, Full Time

 What's it like to work at WorkSafeBC?

-If you are a successful applicant, we will be making a conditional offer contingent upon a cleared criminal record check result under the Criminal Records Review Act.
-At the time of offer, you will need to provide consent for a criminal record check.
-Once a clearance is received, your offer of employment will be confirmed.
+If you're the successful applicant, we'll be making a conditional offer contingent upon you clearing a criminal record check under the Criminal Records Review Act.
+At the time of offer, you'll need to provide consent for a criminal record check.
+Once we receive clearance, we'll confirm your offer of employment.

 This position is restricted to those legally entitled to work in Canada.